Welcome to my hair station.

 After you have all of your products, begin by setting up your hair station:

-1. Place paper/a cover on your hair station counter and then lay out all your doodoo in order from left to right or right to left if you are backwards.
-I used a Bebe mini catalog I received in the mail.
+1. Cover your hair station counter and then lay out all your items in order from left to right.

 2. Prepare your foils.
-I cut each foil into 4 pieces for the sides of my head, since I split my hair into two vertical two to three inch wide sections on each side of my head.
-On the top portion of my head it was easier to use half size foils, as in, split each foil into 2 pieces instead of 4!
-Cut extra foils so you can lay a layer of foil on top of the hair that’s processing, instead of folding the foil and it sliding downwards, causing bleach to spot in your hair.
+I cut each foil into 4 pieces for the sides of my head since I split my hair into two vertical two to three inch wide sections on each side of my head.
+On the top portion of my head it was easier to use half size foils, splitting each foil into 2 pieces instead of 4!
+Cut extra foils so you can lay a layer of foil on top of the hair that’s processing, instead of folding the foil.
 Remember, you’re doing your own hair on your own head.
-Make the process as simple as you can!
+Make the process as simple and FAST as you can and eliminate the time it takes to fold the foils.
+If you process too long, you could burn your hair off.

 I completed steps 1. and 2. the night before I proceeded to do my hair, so after I laid it all out it I was tired and went to sleep.
 When I woke up, the hair station was set for me.